zextras/tech-doc/source/_includes/_usage/wsc.rst

 started (in the case of a video conference), the button becomes :bdg-light:`JOIN MEETING`.

+.. card:: External and Unauthenticated Users

+   While users authenticated to the |product| infrastructure can join directly a (Group) Meeting, the journey of external users (i.e., users that do not have an account on |product|) and internal but unauthenticated users (e.g., a |product| user that wants to join from a private tab of the browser) is a bit longer.

+   * An **external user** receives a link to the meeting room, clicks on it and lands on a *Welcome page* where to insert a name.
+After clicking the *Join meeting* button, the user will be redirect to the *Waiting room* and, after clicking *Ready to participate*, he will join the meeting as soon as the moderator will accept the request.
+   * The **internal unauthenticated user** has a procedure similar to the external user, differing only in the *Welcome page*.
+Here, instead of providing a name, the user will be redirected to the login page.
+After a successful login, the user can join the *Waiting room*.

 If someone is trying to call you directly, a dialog allows you to accept the call and enter the meeting or to refuse the call and write a short message that will be sent to the caller.
 Upon entering the